 At this point, you’ve formed your LLC in Texas, which is cause to celebrate.
-Do something to cut loose and relax like going to dinner, having a small celebration party with close friends, colleagues and family, go for a weekend trip and relax, or simply enjoy a glass of champagne or wine.
+Do something to cut loose and relax like going to dinner, or simply enjoy a glass of champagne or wine.
 And truly enjoy the celebration because you won’t have much time to relax in future.

 There’s still work to do!
 Here are the next steps you must take to ensure that your Texas LLC has the necessary business foundations to function properly.

 Step 1.
 Create an Operating Agreement

 You’re not required by the state of Texas to create and file an LLC Operating Agreement, but I highly recommend that you do so anyway.

 In the simplest terms, an Operating Agreement is both a contract between LLC members and a set of thorough instructions about how the business should run.
 After listing each of the LLC members individually, the Operating Agreement should provide the instructional framework for the operational, structural, managerial, and financial facets of your business.